blues/app-accelerators/56-commercial-plug-load-after-hours-waste-dashboard/README.md

 </Note>

-This project is a cellular-connected [energy savings](https://blues.com/energy-savings/) monitor that clips non-invasive **CT** (current transformer) clamps onto branch circuits in a commercial sub-panel, samples RMS current once a minute, and transmits hourly per-circuit profiles to [Notehub](https://notehub.io) — giving energy consultants a view into which circuits are burning money at 2 AM, without ever touching the building's corporate network.
+This project is a cellular-connected [energy savings](https://blues.com/energy-savings/) monitor that clips non-invasive CT (current transformer) clamps onto branch circuits in a commercial sub-panel, samples RMS current once a minute, and transmits hourly per-circuit profiles to the Blues cloud service, Notehub — giving energy consultants a view into which circuits are burning money at 2 AM, without ever touching the building's corporate network.

 ## 1. Project Overview